History of Middle Eastern people in Metro Detroit: Grocery industry

-Most of the customers of these stores are African Americans.
-There has been resentment against Assyrian businesses because, as family-owned operations, many do not hire black people.
-Many African Americans also perceive that overcharging occurs at the stores.
-According to the Associated Food Dealers of Michigan (AFD), only larger stores have black employees as well as Assyrian employees.
-Natalie Jill Smith, author of "Ethnicity, Reciprocity, Reputation and Punishment: An Ethnoexperimental Study of Cooperation among the Chaldeans and Hmong of Detroit (Michigan)", stated that she "met few grocers who employed Blacks" and that employees unrelated to the owners are more likely to be Assyrians or White Americans.
-Violence has occurred at the stores, and business owners have installed bulletproof glass and obtained firearms to protect themselves.
-As of 2001, several Chaldean Catholic business employees and owners have died in violent incidents.
-Many younger Assyrians are not entering the grocery business anymore, with them instead starting professional careers and attending universities.
+Most of the customers of these stores were African Americans living in the city, which has caused some notable instances of tension between the two groups in the past.
+There has been resentment against Assyrian businesses because, as family-owned operations, many do not hire outside employees, including African Americans.
+Many also felt an underlying discrimation had occurred through overcharging for orders.
+According to the Associated Food Dealers of Michigan (AFD), only larger stores had mixed race employment with African Americans and Assyrians working together.
+Natalie Jill Smith, author of "Ethnicity, Reciprocity, Reputation and Punishment: An Ethnoexperimental Study of Cooperation among the Chaldeans and Hmong of Detroit (Michigan)", stated that she "met few grocers who employed Blacks" and that employees unrelated to the owners are more likely to be Assyrians or Caucasian Americans.
+Violence has been a past phenomenon amongst Chaldo-Assyrian business owners, with several having died in these incidents.
+Relations between African American and Assyrian communities in Chaldean Town almost reached a breaking point in the late 20th century, with killings across both groups leading to heightened tensions.
+However, many young Assyrians today are now pursuing more professional fields for work, attending universities and abandoning the traditional grocery model.

-Culture of the Assyrians
+Culture

-Natalie Jill Smith wrote that family ties are important, even to younger Assyrians who are more Americanized.
+In Chaldo-Assyrian culture, traditional family and religious values are increasingly important to the community, even as younger generations are becoming more Americanized.
 This may be due to the fact that Assyrian culture is based on tribal bloodlines and family origin.
-Most of the Assyrians in Metro Detroit trace their origins to Iraq or Turkey, particularly from the town of Tel Keppe in Iraq.
+Most Assyrians in Metro Detroit trace their origins to Iraq (particularly Tel Keppe in the Nineveh Plains) or Turkey.

-Institutions of the Assyrians/Chaldeans
+Institutions

 In Metro Detroit as of 2007, there were five Chaldean Catholic churches, with one in Chaldean Town and one each in Oak Park, Southfield, Troy, and West Bloomfield Township.
 In 2015 Sacred Heart Church of Chaldean Town moved to Warren.

 The Chaldean Federation of America (CFA) oversees several Detroit-area Assyrian clubs while the Chaldean-Iraqi Association of Michigan (CIAM) oversees the Shenandoah Country Club and Southfield Manor, two Assyrian social clubs.
-The Assyrians have a group participation rate above the American average.
+Assyrians have a group participation rate above the American average.

 The Community Education Center, a government-funded center owned by Assyrians, is located on Woodward Avenue in Chaldean Town, near Seven Mile.
 Asaad Yousif Kalasho founded the center.
-The teachers and most of the students are Assyrian.
-It provides free education.
+The teachers and most of the students are Assyrian and they provide free education.

 One group, Chaldean Americans Reaching and Encouraging (CARE), takes efforts to improve the Assyrian community such as doing food drives.
 As of 2001 most of the members are in their early 20s.
+Another organization, Chaldean American Ladies of Charity, is also popularly cited by the community.

 The Chaldean Community Foundation is headquartered in Sterling Heights.

-Jews

-Copts
+Connected organizations, such as the Chaldean Cultural Center, Chaldean Chamber of Commerce, and Chaldean News, are located further west in Farmington Hills and West Bloomfield.